modir/laminas-book/docs/doctrine_migrations.md

 }
 ~~~

+!!! note
-> If you do not see the newly created migration in NetBeans IDE, you need to open the menu *Source* and select the
+    If you do not see the newly created migration in NetBeans IDE, you need to open the menu *Source* and select the
-> *Scan for external changes* menu item.
+    *Scan for external changes* menu item.

 As you can see from the code above, a migration is a usual PHP class inherited from `Doctrine\DBAL\Migrations\AbstractMigration`
 base class.
 Every migration should have *at least* two methods: `up()` and `down()`.
 The `up()` method upgrades the schema to a newer state,
 the `down()` method downgrades the schema from its newer state to the previous state.
 Both `up()` and `down()` methods have a single
 argument of type `Doctrine\DBAL\Schema\Schema`, which can be used for actual database schema modifications.

+!!! note
-> The `Schema` class is a part of `Doctrine\DBAL` component.
+    The `Schema` class is a part of `Doctrine\DBAL` component.
 For more information about the methods it provides, please
-> refer to Doctrine DBAL documentation.
+    refer to Doctrine DBAL documentation.
 Another, even better way is to look at the code inside your `vendor/doctrine/dbal` directory.

 A migration class may optionally have the following (overridden) methods (table 13.1):